Crosscap slides and the level 2 mapping class group of a nonorientable surface

+for all $h\in\Dif(N)$.
 The crosscap slide is an example of an element of $\M(N)$ which is not a product of Dehn twists.
-It was introduced by Lickorish, who proved that $\M(N_g)$ is generated by Dehn twists and one crosscap slide for $g\ge 2$ \cite{Lick1,Lick2}.
+It was introduced under the name Y-homeomorphism by Lickorish, who proved that $\M(N_g)$ is generated by Dehn twists and one crosscap slide for $g\ge 2$ \cite{Lick1,Lick2}.

-Let $T_\alpha$ denote the Dehn twist about $\alpha$ in the direction indicated by the arrows in Figure \ref{U}.
-Then